 The ABSIA e-invoicing SIG supports software developers and interested parties involved in the development and adoption of e-invoicing solutions in Australia, New Zealand and across the region.
 ABSIA Director and Vice President, Simon Foster, is the current convenor of the SIG.

-With the recent announcements that Australia, New Zealand and Singapore are developing PEPPOL-based e-invoicing networks, the e-Invoicing SIG is the primary mechanism for the broader Australian and New Zealand software industry to engage, participate and co-design Trans Tasman e-Invoicing.
+With announcements at the beginning of 2019 that Australia, New Zealand and Singapore will adopt the Peppol-based e-invoicing networks, the e-Invoicing SIG was established as the primary mechanism for the broader Australian and New Zealand software industry to engage, participate and co-design Trans Tasman e-invoicing.

 Using a private section of the ABSIA Forum, members and convenors of the SIG collaborate with each other and government agencies to support, influence and drive adoption of this transformative technology.

 We have been working closely with our industry and regional government partners on the design and development of e-invoicing since 2015.
 ABSIA members are uniquely positioned to accelerate the development and adoption of e-invoicing in the Asia Pacific - and create business opportunities for software developers in the sector.

 ABSIA is a member of OpenPEPPOL and will be providing training and support for member software developers working in this space.

 How to participate